harveybc/preprocessor/README.md

 0.1.1).
 This `master` branch is the packaged default branch; development also continues on feature branches (e.g. `phase_6`).

+## Use with a coding agent

+> Read the configuration and plugin definitions for this exact revision.
+> Use a separate environment and tiny synthetic data.
+Verify train-only fit,
+> prefix invariance, future-perturbation behavior and batch/incremental parity
+> for any operator advertised as causal.
+Report the transformation config,
+> input/output identities, costs and unsupported cases.
+Never promote a
+> centered/offline control to a real-time feature.
+Follow data-gov for actual
+> experiment inputs and outcomes; do not replace the stored raw data.

 ## Role and non-responsibilities

 `preprocessor` prepares already-engineered datasets for model training: